Teaching Grants: Course Improvement Grants and Educational Advancement Fund

 How to Apply

 Interested faculty should visit the Educational Advancement Fund and Course Improvement Grants webpages to learn more, including eligibility standards, proposal requirements, funding guidelines and selection criteria.
-Applications will be submitted via InfoReady Review, with two submission deadlines during the 2021-2022 academic year: May 21 (funds available beginning July 1) and October 15 deadline (funds available December 1).
+Applications will be submitted via InfoReady Review, with two submission deadlines during the academic year: mid-May (funds available beginning July 1) and mid-October deadline (funds available December 1).

 Successful applicants will participate in a CFT-supported learning community to learn and share experiences with other grantees.
 At the end of the grant period, successful applicants will share their project and results in project summaries on the Course Improvement Grant or the Educational Advancement Fund website.

 Recipients of either a Course Improvement Grant or Educational Advancement Funds are invited to participate in a learning community that will provide an opportunity to collaborate and support each other as they develop their projects.
 There will be opportunities for recipients to share their goals and approaches, consider how they will assess their success, and report on their progress and challenges.